Search for cities, countries, lakes and rivers

 Water Temperature Chart for Bear River Over the Last 30 Days

 Today the water temperature in Bear River is higher than the same day in previous years.
-The water temperature range here in May is from 46°F to 70°F. The water temperature is trending upward, and it has increased both over the past 30 days and the past week.
+The water temperature range here in July is from 63°F to 81°F. The water temperature has decreased over the past 7 days but has increased over the past month.

 The forecasted water temperature values for Bear River are presented in the table below.